 The Federal Housing Finance Agency (FHFA) issued a statement in August, 2012 expressing serious concerns with such mortgage-seizing proposals.
 NAR echoed those concerns in response to FHFA’s request for comment on its statement; 14 other organizations also wrote a letter opposing the proposal.

-Last Congress, Rep. John Campbell (R-CA) introduced the “Defending American Taxpayers from Abusive Government Takings Act."
+In the 112th Congress, Rep. John Campbell (R-CA) introduced the “Defending American Taxpayers from Abusive Government Takings Act."
 This legislation would have prohibited the origination of taxpayer-guaranteed mortgages in areas where the power of eminent domain is being used to seize mortgages.
 The bill has not been re-introduced at this time.

 NAR is active in an on-going, broad-based coalition of financial, banking and real estate organizations, closely monitoring all developments in this area and will mobilize when circumstances warrant.